 Since 1988, Maxine has been a counselor to at-risk students at Santa Rosa City Schools at Nueva Vista High School Teen parent program, Ridgway Continuation High School, Santa Rosa High School and Santa Rosa Middle School.
 As an Equine Science Instructor in the Agriculture department of Santa Rosa Junior College since 1989, Maxine has created the only curriculum for Therapeutic Riding offered at a junior college in California.
 She has also taught a full range of Equine Science courses including Stable Management, Equine Business Management, Survey of Equine Science, Horse Handling, Basics of Dressage for Horse and Rider, Introduction to Therapeutic Riding, and Therapeutic Riding Procedures and Application.

-A fifth generation Native California, altruism and horses run in Max's blood.
+A fourth generation Native California, altruism and horses run in Max's blood.
 Her grandfather drove a Red Cross ambulance cart during the 1906 San Francisco Earthquake and operated the first livery stable in Mission San Jose.
-Max is a two time breast cancer survivor and when she is not teaching, training, or helping others live life to the fullest, she enjoys relaxing at her small farm in Calistoga with Larry, her husband of 35+ years, and her dogs Wally and Lucy.
+Max is a two time breast cancer survivor and when she is not teaching, training, or helping others live life to the fullest, she enjoys relaxing at her small farm in Calistoga with Larry, her husband of 40+ years, her dog Lucy, cat Louie and horses Harley and Cali.

 Kristen Fisher will be joining th Equi-Ed staff on Dec.
 4 2023.
 Kristen's position will be Lead Horse Care Assistant and Barn Manager.
 Kristen went through our volunteer training recently and has been volunteering on Mondays.
 She had a childhood of experiences with horses, being in 4H, riding in English and Western disciplines and having had her own horse on her family's farm in Ohio.
 Welcome Kristen!